How’s your Spanish? No doubt you have heard about the Pimsleur Spanish course. In this post, I’ll review the Pimsleur Spanish course.

 There are two primary ways to purchase this course.
 There is the traditional way and then there is the better, cheaper way.

-- Direct from Pimsleurs: The course is available as MP3's or old fashioned cds.
-If you want the physical goods in your hands you should buy from them.
+- Direct from Pimsleurs: The course is available as pay as you go audio.
+Try a 7-day trial for free.
+And then it costs $15-20/month depending on your package.
+While you can still get hard copies, the digital format is the best for most people.
+And it is less expensive.
 The full 4 phases (120 thirty minute lessons) will cost $450 in MP3 format.
-Compare at $970 for CD's.
+Compare at $970 for CD’s.

 UPDATE (April 8 2014): After writing this post we received an email from the people at Pimsleur explaining how they have improved the course.
 The email was as follows: